-Yekaterinburg, Russia, is the host of the International Ice Sculpture Europe-Asia Competition, which in 2015 welcomed 10 international teams to the capital of the Ural region.
-That year, a local team from Arkhangelsk was awarded the top prize for a sculpture titled “The Joy of Victory,” which depicted the country’s 1945 victory in World War II and the victory of good over evil.
+Yekaterinburg, Russia, is the host of the International Ice Sculpture Europe-Asia Competition, which takes place in the capital of the Ural region.
+In 2015, a local team from Arkhangelsk was awarded the top prize for a sculpture titled "The Joy of Victory," which depicted the country's 1945 victory in World War II and the victory of good over evil.

 Ice sculpture of a diver in St. Petersburg, Russia